 We have assisted many providers through this process and provide notification to the NDIS Commission on your behalf.
 Please contact us and we can assist you.

+An unregistered service provider is aprovider who has not completed the NDIS approval process.
+The provider still can offer services to self managed and plan managed participants.
 If you are an unregistered provider, you will still need to meet certain requirements and ensure you follow the NDIS code of conduct.
-You can find out more here.

 Unregistered providers and their workers need to follow the NDIS Code of Conduct.
 The NDIS compliance requirement also applies to unregistered providers, and anyone can make a complaint to the NDIS Commission about a provider or worker regardless of registration status.

 Unregistered provider must be able to effectively manage complaints about the quality and safety of supports and services being provided.
 This includes worker screening, see details on this webpage.